stormasm/nunotes/nupm/Readme.md

 use nu-git-manager *
 ```

-for example in a custom command
+for example in a custom command or an *alias*

+---

 This command comes in handy to get to the *default-config-dir*